 Contamination of groundwaters with arsenic poses a major health risk around the world, but it is in Bangladesh that the worst mass poisoning in history is taking place.
 Millions of rural poor are drinking water containing high levels of arsenic.
 Although the problem has long been recognised, little has been achieved to resolve it.
 Among the few projects that are being implemented, even fewer have managed to reach the poor and to bring about lasting results.
 The urgent and complex character of the arsenic crisis requires an integrated and participatory program that links research and implementation in a manner that reflects the priorities of local communities.

 An 8-minute video introduction Please see here for the full 1-hour video documentary.
 Who we are

 The Arsenic Mitigation and Research Foundation (AMRF) is a joint effort between academic researchers, medical doctors and development practitioners.
-Our program combines research and project activities with the aim to implement safe water and health support systems in several highly arsenic-affected and marginalised communities, and to derive lessons from these experiences for replication elsewhere in Bangladesh and in other countries facing similar challenges.
+Our program aims to establish safe water and health support systems in several highly arsenic-affected and marginalised communities, and to derive lessons from these experiences for replication elsewhere in Bangladesh and in other countries facing similar challenges.

 We previously reported on the stories of two women suffering from the social stigma caused by the symptoms of arsenic poisoning, or arsenicosis.
 Many people believe arsenicosis is contagious or that it is a curse.
 Parents are reluctant to let their children play with children suffering from the poisoning and patients can be shunned within their villages.
 Continue reading

 Short report prepared by: Md.
 Zahangir Alam, Union Supervisor, Shologhar, Munshiganj.